Sleep medicine: Diagnostic methods

 An actigraph unit is a motion-sensing device worn on the wrist, generally for one or two weeks.
 It gives a gross picture of sleep–wake cycles and is often used to verify the sleep diary.
 It is cost-efficient when full polysomnography is not required.

 Polysomnography is performed in a sleep laboratory while the patient sleeps, preferably at his or her usual sleeping time.
 The polysomnogram (PSG) objectively records sleep stages and respiratory events.
 It shows multiple channels of electroencephalogram (EEG), electrooculogram (EOG), electrocardiogram (ECG), nasal and oral airflow, abdominal, chest and leg movements and blood oxygen levels.
 A single part of a polysomnogram is sometimes measured at home with portable equipment, for example oximetry, which records blood oxygen levels throughout the night.
 Polysomnography is not routinely used in the evaluation of patients with insomnia or circadian rhythm disorders, except as needed to rule out other disorders.
 It will usually be a definitive test for sleep apnea.

 Home Sleep Tests (HST) or Home Sleep Apnea Tests (HSAT) are types of sleep studies that can be performed in a patient's home to identify obstructive sleep apnea.
-HSTs are performed at home in the patient’s usual sleep environment and thus are more representative of their natural sleep than staying overnight at a lab, where patients often experience “first night syndrome” These devices are increasing in utilization due to their convenience and cost effectiveness and the fact that many insurance companies now require them instead on a polysomnography.
+HSTs are performed at home in the patient's usual sleep environment and thus are more representative of their natural sleep than staying overnight at a lab, where patients often experience "first night syndrome" These devices are increasing in utilization due to their convenience and cost effectiveness and the fact that many insurance companies now require them instead of polysomnography.

 There are two main types of devices, Type III which includes four or more channels and can confirm if a patient has sleep apnea based on what is recorded.
 Type IV devices have two to three channels and are used more for screening patients before an in-lab study.
 CMS guidelines.
 HST is not useful for other types of sleep disorders such as parasomnias or narcolepsy.

 A Multiple Sleep Latency Test (MSLT) is often performed during the entire day after polysomnography while the electrodes and other equipment are still in place.
 The patient is given nap opportunities every second hour; the test measures the number of minutes it takes from the start of a daytime nap period to the first signs of sleep.
 It is a measure of daytime sleepiness; it also shows whether REM sleep is achieved in a short nap, a typical indication of narcolepsy.

 Imaging studies may be performed if a patient is to be evaluated for neurodegenerative disease or to determine the obstruction in obstructive sleep apnea.